The balance equation: Ambition vs. burnout in business

 Ambition can be all-consuming if it’s tied exclusively to results.
 Sustainable growth requires redefining success to include balance.

-Reflection Exercise: At the end of each week, ask yourself:
+Reflection exercise: At the end of each week, ask yourself:

 What went well professionally?